HO-CTO/sre-monitoring-as-code/contributing.md

 The formatter and linter will only run if git detects that Jsonnet files have been changed in the commit.

+There is also further linting on shell and Docker files.

 Any linting errors will prevent the commit from succeeding.

-Furthermore there is a spell checker
+Furthermore there is a spell checker, with a pre built dictionary.
+If there are words which you think should be added, add them to the dictionary.txt.
+You will have to push only that file for the new spell checker image to be created.

 For work in progress commits, it is possible to bypass the pre-commit hook by passing the `--no-verify` flag to the git command.